AnaviTechnology/anavi-docs/anavi-macro-pad-2/anavi-macro-pad-2.md

 Please note that on [Fri Aug 6 2021 the support for all keyboards using Microchip ATtiny85, including ANAVI Macro Pad 2, was dropped from QMK](https://github.com/qmk/qmk_firmware/commit/0dafd83f72ba2ae79c2ca754a120b1de8b4dbfe8) due to the increased size of the firmware following the implementation of a features to [process combos earlier and overlapping combos](https://github.com/qmk/qmk_firmware/pull/8591).
 Therefore support for ANAVI Macro Pad 2 is available in older versions, for example QMK firmware version 0.13.19.

+The steps in this chapter may vary across different operating systems and versions of Linux distributions.
+If you are using [Ubuntu 24.04](#ubuntu-2404-lts), please follow [the exact steps provided for this version](#ubuntu-2404-lts).

 ## Flashing

 ### Prerequisites